pingcap/docs-tidb-operator/en/monitor-a-tidb-cluster.md

 ## Monitor the TiDB cluster

 You can monitor the TiDB cluster with Prometheus and Grafana.
 If you create a new TiDB cluster using TiDB Operator, refer to [Monitor a TiDB Cluster using TidbMonitor](monitor-using-tidbmonitor.md).
 A separate monitoring system is created and configured for each TiDB cluster created by TiDB Operator.
-The monitoring system runs in the same Namespace as the TiDB cluster, and includes two components - Prometheus and Grafana.
+The monitoring system runs in the same namespace as the TiDB cluster, and includes two components: Prometheus and Grafana.

 The monitoring data is not persisted by default.
 To persist the monitoring data, you can set `spec.persistent` to `true` in `TidbMonitor`.
-When you enable this option, you need to set `spec.storageClassName` to an existing storage in the current cluster, and this storage is required to support persisting data, otherwise there is a risk of data loss.
+When you enable this option, you need to set `spec.storageClassName` to an existing storage in the current cluster, and this storage is required to support persisting data; otherwise, there is a risk of data loss.

 For configuration details on the monitoring system, refer to [TiDB Cluster Monitoring](https://pingcap.com/docs/stable/how-to/monitor/monitor-a-cluster).